At a Glance

 Some tips for your application 🫡

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-Ensure that all information is clear and concise, reflecting your professionalism and attention to detail.
+Proofread Your Application: Before submitting, carefully proofread your application materials.
+Ensure there are no spelling or grammatical errors, and that all information is clear and concise.
+A polished application reflects your attention to detail.

 How to prepare for a job interview at SR2 - Socially Responsible Recruitment